Professor, George Bush School of Government and Public Service

-James Olson received his undergraduate and law degrees from the University of Iowa.
-He is a professor emeritus at the Bush School, where he teaches courses on intelligence and counterintelligence.
-He served for over thirty years in the Directorate of Operations of the Central Intelligence Agency, mostly overseas in clandestine operations.
+Professor Olson received his law degree from the University of Iowa in 1969.
+He is a Senior Lecturer at the Bush School, where he teaches courses on intelligence, national security, and international crisis management.
+He served for over 25 years in the Directorate of Operations of the Central Intelligence Agency, mostly overseas in clandestine operations.
 In addition to several foreign assignments, he was Chief of Counterintelligence at CIA headquarters in Langley, Virginia.
 Professor Olson has been awarded the Intelligence Medal of Merit, the Distinguished Career Intelligence Medal, the Donovan Award, and several Distinguished Service Citations.
 He is the recipient of awards from the Bush School and the Association of Former Students for excellence in teaching.
-Professor Olson is the author of Fair Play: The Moral Dilemmas of Spying and To Catch a Spy: The Art of Counterintelligence.
-Prior to his career in the CIA, he served in the US Navy, where he attained the rank of lieutenant commander.
+Professor Olson is the author of Fair Play: The Moral Dilemmas of Spying, published by Potomac Books in 2006.